-Mother’s Day is a special day to millions of people in the United States.
+Mother’s Day is a special day for millions of people in the United States.
 Not only is it one of the largest greeting card holidays of the year, but it is also a time when families often get together to share their love of the mothers among them.
 At the very least, most mothers and women who are mother figures to others, are given phone calls, emails, and visits of appreciation.
 Presents and taking the mothers in question out for a meal are also common customs on this sweet day.
 But how did Mother’s Day get started?
 Did your ancestors celebrate it?
 This is the story about Mother’s Day.